mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Improve the Accuracy of Satellite Navigation Systems/README.md

 ## Project Description

-Use the [Communications Toolbox™](https://www.mathworks.com/help/comm/) to implement the non-binary LDPC encoder and decoder functions and benchmark the bit error rate (BER) performance in Additive White Gaussian Noise (AWGN) channel.
+Use [Communications Toolbox™](https://www.mathworks.com/help/comm/) to implement the non-binary LDPC encoder and decoder functions and benchmark the bit error rate (BER) performance in Additive White Gaussian Noise (AWGN) channel.
 Implement an LDPC decoder to process the soft Log Likelihood Ratios (LLR) values at the receiver using iterative algorithms.
 The basic navigation frame used in Beidou is as shown in the figure below.